Convergence of scalar-flat metrics on manifolds with boundary under a Yamabe-type flow: Preliminary results and long-time existence

-for all $t\in [0,T]$.
-Then the second estimate of (\ref{Propo2.4:1}) easily follows using the fact that $\sup_{M}u(t)\leq C(T)$. \ep Now we proceed as in \cite{brendle-boundary} p.642 to conclude that all higher order derivatives of $u$ are uniformly bounded on every fixed interval $[0,T]$.
-This implies the existence of the solution $u(t)$ for all $t\geq 0$.
+for all $t\in [0,T)$.
+Then the second estimate of (\ref{Propo2.4:1}) easily follows using the fact that $\sup_{M}u(t)\leq C(T)$. \ep Now we proceed as in \cite[p.642]{brendle-boundary} to conclude that, if $T$ is finite, all higher order derivatives of $u$ are uniformly bounded on $[0,T)$.
+This implies that $u(t)$ is defined for all $t\geq 0$.

 \begin{notation} We define